-Rule 11.2.10 deals with the fault of lawn damage caused by a mallet when a stroke is played.
+Rule 11.2.10 deals with the fault of damage to the court surface caused by a mallet when a stroke is played.

 It is only a fault if the damage, before repair, is significant enough to be capable of affecting a subsequent stroke played over the damaged area.

-Rule 16.2.12 prohibits a player from attempting to repair lawn damage before it has been ruled upon.
+Rule 16.2.12 prohibits a player from attempting to repair court damage before it has been ruled upon.

 To test whether the damage is sufficient to affect a subsequent stroke, a ball should be rolled diagonally across any marks to make the test - does it run straight or is it deflected?
 Some players will try to claim an opponent's shot is faulty with even the slightest of scuffs - but if the rolling ball isn't deflected, it is not a fault.